Antenatal appointments: why they’re important

 - ask about your work and home environment and your family situation and support

-- recommend antenatal classes so you can learn about things like birthing positions and breastfeeding.
+- recommend birth or antenatal classes so you can learn about things like labour, birth, breastfeeding and early parenting.

 Further into your pregnancy, your doctor or midwife might talk to you about or check: